dbgcode/resources-magento-frontend-dev/README.md

 *   Install an extension
     1. [Install An Extension with Magento Connect] (http://leveluptuts.com/tutorials/magento-community-tutorials/64-how-install-extension-magento-connect)
     2. [Installing An Extension With Mage] (http://leveluptuts.com/tutorials/magento-community-tutorials/65-installing-extension-mage)

-The steps mentioned above are created based on the community video tutorials provided by [Level Up Tutorials] (http://leveluptuts.com/tutorials/magento-community-tutorials).
-It will guide you through the basics of Magento theme integration.
-It is highly recommended to go through the full tutorial at least once.

 Some other reference resources are listed below.